 If you’re considering resale, stay away from cool grays (trends are leaning warmer).
 However, if you still want to add a touch of balance to your south-facing room, consider a warm gray like Classic Gray.

 Classic Gray is a subtle, off-white shade of gray with vague violet-pink undertones.
 In south-facing light, it can lean MUCH warmer, looking more like taupe than gray.
 This being said, it will still look more balanced than any shade of beige or cream.

 Classic Gray looks beautiful with most wood tones and suits various interior finishes, including popular tiles and countertops.
 Remember to be careful if you have overly warm trim/cabinets, as Classic Gray prefers a cleaner white in its trim partner.

 11. BENJAMIN MOORE SPANISH OLIVE CC 606

 If you’re looking for a subtle shade of green for your south-facing room, this could be your lucky day!
-Spanish Olive is a light, warm green, so it’s green with greige in it.
-This neutral foundation gives Spanish Olive a grounded, earth-toned look without it looking overly muddy or dingy (of course, this could be open to perception).
+Spanish Olive is a light, warm green – a green with greige.
+This neutral foundation gives Spanish Olive a grounded, earth-toned look without looking overly muddy or dingy (of course, this could be open to perception).

 Spanish Olive has an LRV of 52.54, putting it in the light-medium range.
 Colors of this depth stand up better to intense natural light than lighter colors (higher LRVs), as they don’t wash out as much (but will look lighter with a lot of light on them, as will ANY color).